Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 1. Identify the communication issue that led to the error.
 To do this, check the authorization transaction you want to cancel, see [Check authorization transaction](01_ManageAuthorization.md#check-authorization-transaction).
 2. Select the authorization transaction you want to cancel by clicking the checkbox on the left.
     The editing toolbar is displayed.
-3. Click the [Cancel] button.   <!---was passsiert dann?-->
+3. Click the [Cancel] button.
    A confirmation message is displayed.
-The status of the authorization transaction remains at "Success".
-   You can now follow up this case under the menu entry *Cancellations and chargebacks*. <!---Stefan ist das richtig?-->
+   The payment service provider gets the information about the cancellation of the authorization transaction.
+The payment of the customer, blocked before by the payment service provider, is freed, and the customer get his or her money back.

 ## Void authorization transaction

 You can void an authorization transaction, if you want to disable the transaction for the Actindo database.
 For example, for whatever reason the same transaction has been posted twice.
 In this case, you can void one of these transactions and continue the order process with the other transaction.
 > [Info] The payment service provider will not be informed about changing the status to "Void".
 It is only done to clear the database.